-Make sure you know the location of these chairs and how to use them. (see ShareSafe for more information)
+Make sure you know the location of these chairs and how to use them.

 Another option for evacuating patients safely is the Med Sled.
 The Med Sled Evacuation Sled is a "no lift" patient transport device.
 It is made of a flexible material that folds into the Med Sled storage bag.
 It can be safely used on non-ambulatory patients during evacuations.
 When using the Med Sled to transport our patients, every precaution should be used to secure the patient to the sled properly.
 This will ensure they remain safely on the sled during transport.
-Please watch the video on ShareSafe, and read the instructions included with each sled.
+Please read the instructions included with each sled.
 Safety, as always, is our first priority.